 Larger Piece of the Puzzle

 Growing up my mom and I used to always work on jigsaw puzzles during hot summer days or cold winter months.
 Five hundred and one thousand piece puzzles seem daunting at first.
 What helped alleviate any anxiety is knowing that I was not alone in figuring out how the pieces fit together.
 A second key aspect to putting together puzzles is forming the outside frame first.
-Finishing the perimeter provided hope that the puzzle could be solved!
+Finishing the perimeter provided hope in solving the puzzle!

-Getting lost in the shuffle of life is analogous to navigating through a massive jigsaw puzzle—without borders and helpers it is easy to lose hope and give up.
+Getting lost in the shuffle of life is analogous to navigating through a massive jigsaw puzzle.
+Without borders and helpers it’s easy to lose hope and give up.
 Puzzles provide a concrete example of how different pieces fit together perfectly to create a completed picture.
 Knowing your place in the world—as a piece to the larger story of life—may be helpful in lessening anxiety and orient us towards hope.

 Hope Our True Consoler, Not False Optimism

 Dovetailing off the previous point, the virtue of hope is a true helper.
-According to Mike Pacer, “The key to hope is to acknowledge our feelings and separate them from reality (Mercy and Hope p.121).
-Hope should not be reduced to wishful thinking or mere pseudo-optimism.
+Mike Pacer writes, “The key to hope is to acknowledge our feelings and separate them from reality (Mercy and Hope p.121).
+Hope isn’t the same as wishful thinking or mere pseudo-optimism.
 A realness exists with hope.
-The virtue of hope does not procedure a placebo effect like false-optimism.
+The virtue of hope does not produce a placebo effect like false-optimism.

-Hope is a gift granted by God, most especially by the Third Person of the Holy Trinity—the Holy Spirit.
+God gives us the gift of hope.
 According to the Catechism of the Catholic Church paragraph number 691, “When he proclaims and promises the coming of the Holy Spirit, Jesus calls him the “Paraclete,” literally, “he who is called to one’s side,” ad-vocatus.18 “Paraclete” is commonly translated by “consoler,” and Jesus is the first consoler.19 The Lord also called the Holy Spirit “the Spirit of truth.”

 Heaven—the Final Frontier